 FLY ATLAS 2

-FlyAtlas 2 is our later site presenting RNA-Seq, rather than microarray, data, with separate determinations for male and female flies.
+That is our later site presenting data based on RNA-Seq, rather than microarrays, with separate determinations for male and female flies.